dhanushka-samarakoon/simple-multiuser-login/README.md

 simple multi user login script
 ==============================
-This is a simple php script to password pretect small (single or few files) php applications without the use of a database system.
+This is a simple php script to password protect small (single or few files) php applications without the use of a database system.

 Download
 --------